 Get content links

-The last type of link you’ll want to get is simply links from other sites.
-This could just be from another blogger who is linking to your content in his latest post.
+The last type of a link I want to mention is simply links from other sites.
+This could be just from another blogger who is linking to your content in his or her latest post.

 Or it could be a link from a guest blog post you published on another site that links back to you.
 Or it could be the link you leave in your bio.